phespro/phespro/README.md

 ## The Kernel / The Container

 Phespro is built around a dependency injection container.
-Everything, that happens in Phespro is done through the container.
+Everything that happens in Phespro is done through the container.
 Therefore, the kernel is the dependency injection container.

 ## Using Extensions